nezaj/web-bitelog/src/data/notes.md

 ### 8/1/2020

 Made a few tweaks to the site!
 Added water and weight tracking to entries.
-Two weeks ago I also added swiping (left/right) on nobile when previewing entries and keyboard shortcuts (left/right) on desktop.
+Two weeks ago I also added swiping (left/right) on mobile when previewing entries and keyboard shortcuts (left/right/esc/x) on desktop.

 ### 7/19/2020